oci-landing-zones/terraform-oci-modules-workloads/cis-oke/examples/flannel/basic-no-access-automation/README.md

 ## Introduction

 This example shows how to deploy Kubernetes clusters and node pools in OCI using the [cis-oke module](https://github.com/oracle-quickstart/terraform-oci-secure-workloads/tree/main/cis-oke).
-It deploys one Flannel CNI OKE cluster and one node pool with the characteristics described below.
+It deploys Flannel-based basic OKE cluster and one node pool with the characteristics described below.
+No cluster access automation is provided.

 ### Pre-Requisite

 The OKE cluster and the Node Pool depend on a pre existing Virtual Cloud Network (VCN).
-A VCN built specifically for this deployment is available in [flannel_external network example](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-networking/tree/main/examples/oke-examples/flannel_external).
+A VCN built specifically for this deployment is available in [flannel network example](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-networking/tree/main/examples/oke-examples/flannel).

 ### Resources Deployed by this Example